 The regression analyses from Problem 3 and Problem 5 (both using CRP as an untransformed continuous random variable) gave constant differences in the fitted values for fibrinogen when comparing groups that differed by an absolute increase of c units in CRP levels.
 For every 1 unit increase in CRP level, the difference in fibrinogen level was approximately 5 mg/dL.
 This was seen in the 2 -1 mg/L CRP row, the 3 – 2 mg/L CRP row and the 9 – 8 mg/L CRP row (all highlighted in yellow above).
 For every 3 unit increase in CRP level, the difference in fibrinogen level was approximately 15 mg/dL.
 This was seen in the 4 – 1 mg/L CRP row, the 6 – 3 mg/L CRP row, and the 9 – 6 mg/L CRP row (all highlighted in green above).

+Only the regression in problem 3 is correct.

+Grading: 2.5/5

 Which analysis gave constant ratios of the fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels (i.e., comparing CRP=x to CRP = x+c)?
 Explicitly provide all those similar paired comparisons from the table.

+Grading: 0/5.
+See key.

 Which analysis gave constant differences in the fitted values when comparing two groups that differed by a relative c-fold increase in CRP levels (i.e., comparing CRP=x to CRP = c * x )?
 Explicitly provide all those similar paired comparisons from the table.

+Grading: 0/5.
+See key.

 Which analysis gave constant ratios in the fitted values when comparing two groups that differed by a relative c-fold increase in CRP levels (i.e., comparing CRP=x to CRP = c * x )?
 Explicitly provide all those similar paired comparisons from the table.

+Grading: 0/5.
+See key.

 How would you decide which of the four potential analyses should be used to investigate associations between fibrinogen and CRP?

+Grading: 0/5.
+See key.